praw-dev/praw/docs/getting_started/configuration/prawini.rst

 -------------------

-By default PRAW doesn't apply any interpolation on the config file but this can be changed with the ``interpolation`` parameter which can be set to "basic" or "extended".
+By default PRAW doesn't apply any interpolation on the config file but this can be changed with the ``config_interpolation`` parameter which can be set to "basic" or "extended".

 This can be useful to separate the components of the ``user_agent`` into individual variables, for example: